 Two types of Prisms are usually employed in commercial instruments—namely, 600 cornu quartz prism and 300 Littrow Prism.

 Gratings are often used in the monochromators of spectrophotometers operating ultraviolet, visible and infrared regions.

-The most important factor in choosing the solvent is that the solvent should not absorb (optically transparent) in the same region as the solute.
+The essential factor in choosing the solvent is that the solvent should not absorb (optically transparent) in the same region as the solute.

 Most detectors depend on the photoelectric effect.
-The current is then proportional to the light intensity and therefore a measure of it.
-Important requirements for a detector include
+The current is then proportional to the light intensity and, therefore, a measure of it.
+Essential requirements for a detector, including

 - High sensitivity to allow the detection of low levels of radiant energy